 This level means that level of stock at which normal issues of the material are stopped and issues are made only under specific instructions.
-The purchase officer will make special arrangements to get the materials which reach at their danger levels so that the production may not stop due to shortage of materials.
+The purchase officer will make special f) Average Stock Level

 Danger Level = Average consumption x Max.re-order period for emergency purchases.